practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Odin/README.md

 ### Regular Expressions in Odin

-I have been looking for examples of regular expressions:
+I have been looking for examples of regular expressions with this statement:

 ```
 import "core:text/regex"  // in the final program it's actually: import r "core:text/regex"